-Apple’s finally released the iOS 14.4 update and the software could have a tremendous impact on your iPhone 7 or iPhone 7 Plus’ performance.
+Apple’s pushed its iOS 14.6 update and the software could have a tremendous impact on your iPhone 7 or iPhone 7 Plus’ performance.

-Some iPhone 7 and iPhone 7 Plus users have already made the jump up to iOS 14.4 and we’ve seen a lot of positive feedback emerge as we’ve pushed away from the firmware’s release.
+Some iPhone 7 and iPhone 7 Plus users have already made the jump up to iOS 14.6 and we’ve seen positive feedback emerge as we push away from the release.

-On the flip side we’ve also heard about problems with the software and some iPhone 7 and iPhone 7 Plus users have encountered bugs and performance issues.
+On the flip side we’ve also heard about problems.
+Some iPhone 7 and iPhone 7 Plus users have encountered bugs and performance issues.

-If you decide to download iOS 14.4, note that it requires a rather large download.
-That being said, if you’re running an older version of iOS, your iOS 14.4 upgrade could be even bigger because the features and fixes from the iOS updates you skipped are baked in.
+If you do decide to download iOS 14.6, note that it requires a fairly large download.
+And if you’re running an older version of iOS, your iOS 14.6 upgrade will be larger because the features and fixes from the iOS updates you skipped are baked in.

 - How to Downgrade iPhone 7 Software

 - Next iOS 14 Update for iPhone 7